 Brownies are a helluva drug

-This dessert tea delivers intense dark chocolate with a cookie, brownie-like taste and a subtle sweetness.
-Walnuts, cacao shells, and earthy dark tea combine to create this decadent brew.
+This pu-erh blend delivers an intense, brownie-like, dark chocolate taste with a subtle sweetness.
+Walnuts, creamy cacao shells, naturally sweet licorice root, and earthy dark tea combine to create a craveable brew.
 Welcome to your new addiction.

 CONTAINS: tree nut (walnut)